 A formal orientation program is conducted for new students each Fall and Spring semester.
 At that time detailed information regarding registration procedures is supplied.
-Continuing students are notified at the proper time regarding registration for subsequent semesters and it is their responsibility to make contact with their advisors to complete the process.
-The Howard University website, www.howard.edu, and e-mail addresses and delivery systems are the principal sources of information about registration for new and continuing students.
-Students may review registration procedures and register for courses following advisement at the Office of Enrollment Management link on the Howard University website.
-Course registration may be completed by using Bison Web.
+Continuing students are notified at the proper time regarding registration for subsequent semesters and it is their responsibility to contact their advisors to complete the process.
+The Howard University website www.howard.edu, and e-mail addresses and delivery systems are the principal sources of information about registration for new and continuing students.
+Students may review registration procedures and register for courses following advisement using Bison Web.